Attention Deficit Hyperactivity Disorder

 • Attentional Capacity.

 Children who show signs of Attention Deficit Hyperactivity Disorder can exhibit problems in one or more of these areas.
 They require individualized help to address their particular profile of strengths and weaknesses across these areas of deficit.
+In addition to problems with attention and hyperactivity they may show difficulties managing their behaviors, controlling their moods and with organization, concentration, following directions and sitting still.

 Some consider "Attention" as the foundation of all higher order processing.
 In order to regulate thinking and to complete tasks of daily living, including learning tasks at school, it is necessary to attend to both auditory and visual stimuli.
 Children who can't attend will have difficulty coping with a range of activities, especially at school.